slsa-framework/github-actions-buildtypes/README.md

 [SLSA Provenance](https://slsa.dev/provenance/v1) `buildType` definitions for GitHub Actions.

-These definitions is hosted and maintained by the SLSA community, not GitHub.
+These definitions are hosted and maintained by the SLSA community, not GitHub.
 Our hope is for GitHub Actions to eventually host and maintain this definition, served under a URL it controls, once it officially supports SLSA.
 In the meantime, this unofficial definition can be used by tooling such as